shader-slang/shader-slang.github.io/getting-started.md

 * Windows 64-bit x86-64, arm64
 * Ubuntu Linux 64-bit x86-64, arm64
-* MacOS x86-64, Apple Sillicon
+* MacOS x86-64, Apple Silicon
 Binary releases include the command-line compiler `slangc`, a shared library for the compiler, and the header files necessary for interacting with that library.

 # Building from Source